gradle/gradle/design-docs/features/faster-builds/faster-build-startup/README.md

 Add some more test coverage for logging from multiple tasks and threads, and for progress logging from multiple projects and tasks, for parallel execution.
 These tests should run as part of the daemon and non-daemon test suites.

+### Don't hash the build script contents on each build

+Use the same strategy for detecting content changes for build scripts, as is used for other files.

+Should use `CachingFileSnapshotter` for the implementation, if possible.
+Could potentially be backed by an in-memory `PersistentStore`, reusing the instance created by `GlobalScopeServices.createClassPathSnapshotter()`.
+An additional refactoring could make this a persistent store.

+### Reuse build script cache across builds

+Currently, the cache for a given build script is closed at the end of the build.

+Investigate options for reusing this across builds, when the build script has not changed.

 ### Understand where build startup is spending its time